cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-rollback.md

 * `--tls_key=<filename>`

-  Path to private key that will be used for TLS handshake.
+  Path to acra-rollback TLS certificate's private key of the TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
-  Should correspond to the certificate configured with `--tls_cert`.
   Empty by default.

 * `--tls_cert=<filename>`

-  Path to TLS certificate that will be sent to other peers during handshake.
+  Path to acra-rollback TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
-  It will be sent to the client application (or AcraConnector if it's used between client app and AcraServer) and to the database server.
   Empty by default.

 * `--tls_ca=<filename>`

-  Path to additional CA certificate for application and database certificates validation.
+  Path to acra-rollback TLS certificate's CA certificate for Database certificate validation (acra-rollback works as "client" when communicating with Database).
-  It will be used to validate the client application's certificate (or AcraConnector's if it's used between client app and AcraServer) and the database server ones.
   Empty by default.

 * `--tls_crl_url=<url>`